 Unfortunately, getting to the Maldives from the U.S. is quite an ordeal as there are no direct flights.
 Be prepared for travel to take a considerable amount of time (up to 30 hours) and money (from about $1,200 if you fly out of a major international hub such as New York, Boston, or Los Angeles).
 If you have limited funds, you may want to think about going to the Maldives for a couple of weeks during the cheaper low season, rather than a week in peak season.

 Prices for accommodations in the Maldives generally drop substantially at the start of May, on the fringe of the low season.
 It's often the case that the weather is still decent enough then, as the wet season doesn't set in until the second half of May.
 Plus, if you have your heart set on a certain resort in the Maldives, the low season will make it more affordable.
-May and June tend to be the cheapest months, with deals for over-water bungalows at top-rated resorts running up to 50% off high season prices.
+May and June tend to be the cheapest months, with deals for over-water bungalows at top-rated resorts running up to 50 percent off high season prices.
 Do compare prices (including flight prices) though, as they rise during summer break.

 The most popular islands in the Maldives book up well in advance during the high season.
 While flash sales and last-minute offers come up throughout the year, these are commonly for the commercial mass-market resorts.
 Of course, this isn't an issue if you're flexible in regards to your accommodations and travel dates.
 If you can drop everything and book within six weeks of travel, you may be able to score yourself a super deal as resorts (even the top-end ones) constantly adjust their prices to maximize occupancy levels.
 So, make a note of a handful of resorts you're interested in (here are some really beautiful hotels or take a look at the Maldives Tourism website for inspiration) and monitor them.